 We aim to provide accessible services for library members with special needs or disabilities.
 We also offer support and services for carers, foster carers, home educators and child minders.

-Our specialist collections cover Mental Health, Autism, Dementia, Adult Literacy and Learning English.
-If you have an accessibility issue not covered by these initiatives, please speak to Library staff.
+Our specialist book collections cover mental health, autism, dementia, long-term conditions, adult literacy and learning English.
+If you have an accessibility issue not covered by these initiatives, please speak to library staff.

 If you are blind, partially sighted or have other disabilities that affect reading such as dyslexia, we can amend your membership to give you access to these concessions: